 Salto interacts with your business applications via dedicated adapters.
 With your permission, an adapter can authenticate to your business application, fetch its configuration data to Salto, and deploy your changes from Salto to your business application.
-Salto's adapters are open-source, and you can find their guides on GitHub here.
+Salto’s adapters are available on this GitHub repo, and you can find their guides there.

 A Salto configuration file is written in NaCl and determines what configuration elements Salto should manage for you.
 Whenever you add a new business application to Salto, its configuration file is set to its default values.
 You may need to adjust these values per your actual configuration, e.g., Salesforce CPQ customers may want to change their configuration file so that they can manage their CPQ work via Salto.